zeta1999/korali/doc/mkdocs/docs/tutorials/bayesian/bayesian.md

 Fx = lambda s: F( s, x )
 ```

-or
+or, if we want to make sure that `Fx` will not change if `x` changes later,

 ```python
 Fx = lambda s,*,x=x: F( s, x )
 ```
-if we want to make sure that `Fx` will not change if `x` changes later.

 Then, we can create
 the Korali object,

 ```python